-a) Basis of Presentation and First-Time Adoption of International Financial Reporting Standards
+(a) Basis of Presentation and First-Time Adoption of International Financial Reporting Standards

-These interim financial statements, including comparatives, have been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting.
+These condensed interim financial statements, including comparatives, have been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting.

-These are the Company's first IFRS interim financial statements.
+These interim financial statements are for part of the period covered by the Company's first IFRS annual financial statements to be presented in accordance with IFRS for the year ending June 30, 2012.
+They do not include all the disclosures required for full annual financial statements in accordance with IFRS.
 Note 9 discloses the impact of the transition to IFRS on the Company's reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's financial statements for the year ended June 30, 2011.
 Comparative figures for 2011 and 2010 have been restated to give effect to those changes.